Xceptance/posters-demo-store/README.md

 * A product catalog with categories and products, in our case, posters.
 * Customers may register with the shop.
-* Customers can manage their profile including shipping and billing addresses as well as credit cards.
+* Customers can manage their profile, including shipping and billing addresses as well as credit cards.
 * There is a shopping cart.
-* Customers may order posters as guest or as registered customer.
+* Customers may place orders as guests or as registered customers.

-See these screenshots to get an impression what the Posters Demo Store looks like.
+See these screenshots to get an impression of what the Posters Demo Store looks like.

     WIP: Insert some screenshots here.